PtrMan/SingularTranspiler/README.md

 X+Y2+Z3
 ```

-It is also possible to use it for the variables of ring declarations!
+It is also possible to use backticks for the variables of ring declarations!

 offending libraries: